-In 2023 we are once again bringing you walks, talks and other events to enjoy throughout the year in Fforest Fawr UNESCO Global Geopark organised by the National Park Authority Countryside Service and other organisations.
+In 2023 we are once again bringing you walks, talks and other events to enjoy throughout the year in Fforest Fawr UNESCO Global Geopark.

 You may also be interested to know that:

-- The National Park’s events programme is packed with walks, talks and other events throughout the year, many of which take place within Fforest Fawr Geopark.
+- The National Park’s events programme includes walks, talks and other events throughout the year, many of which take place within Fforest Fawr Geopark.

-- Geology-themed walks are included in the programmes of both the Crickhowell Walking Festival and the Talgarth Walking Festival – though most of those walks take place within the east of the national park, some are within the Geopark.
+- Geology-themed walks are included in the programme of the Crickhowell Walking Festival – though most of those walks take place within the east of the National Park, some are within the Geopark.
 There is often also a shorter ‘Autumn Walking Weekend’ run by the organisers of the CWF.

 - The Brecon Beacons Park Society runs a year-round programme of events and groups such as the Wildlife Trust of South and West Wales also offer a range of activities often centred around their reserves

 - The South Wales group of the Geologists’ Association occasionally holds meetings within the Geopark too.